ndevanthery/ndevanthery/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ndevanthery&label=Profile%20views&color=0e75b6&style=flat" alt="ndevanthery" /> </p>

 ## Ongoing Projects
-Currently, I'm working on two projects that showcase my skills and knowledge.
+Currently, I'm working on a project that showcase my skills and knowledge.

-- 🚑 **HealthSim**: This is a healthcare project developed in Flutter for a real client.
-It's going to be a web app and a mobile app that helps patients manage their health records and appointments.
-Developped in an Agile environment.

 - 🏋️‍♀️ **GymBro**: This is a personal fitness application developed in Flutter.
 It helps users track their fitness goals and progress, with features like workout tracking and meal planning.
+It is available on open testing on https://play.google.com/store/apps/details?id=com.gymbroswiss.gymbro

 ## Continous Learning